Newark Northgate railway station: History

+The station won the Medium Station of the Year award at the National Rail Awards in 2026.

-Newark Flat Crossing
+Newark flat crossing

-The station is just south of the Newark Flat Crossing, one of the few remaining flat railway crossings in the UK.
-The East Coast Main Line is crossed by the Nottingham-Lincoln line.
-Trains on the East Coast Main Line not calling at Newark Northgate have to slow from 125 mph to 100 mph at the crossing.
+The station lies just south of the Newark flat crossing, which is one of the few remaining flat railway crossings in Great Britain.
+The ECML is crossed by the Nottingham-Lincoln line; inter-city trains not calling at Newark Northgate have to slow from 125 mph to 100 mph at the crossing.
 There are plans to grade-separate the crossing by providing a flyover for east–west services, with a shallow enough gradient to accommodate freight trains.

 A key geographical constraint on the construction of a flyover will be the proximity of the site to the River Trent and the A1 trunk road.
-The benefits of a flyover would include higher capacity on both the East Coast Main Line and the Nottingham-Lincoln line, for both passengers and freight; journey time improvements; and a more reliable timetable.
-Network Rail's final Route Utilisation Strategy for the East Midlands estimated that a flyover would have a benefit:cost ratio of 1.4, with further benefits which could not be taken account of in the standard project appraisal procedures.
+The benefits of a flyover would include higher capacity on both the ECML and the Nottingham-Lincoln line, for both passengers and freight; journey time improvements; and a more reliable timetable.
+Network Rail's final Route Utilisation Strategy (RUS) for the East Midlands estimated that a flyover would have a benefit:cost ratio of 1.4, with further benefits which could not be taken account of in the standard project appraisal procedures.
 The RUS recommended that the provision of a flyover at Newark was further developed in Control Period 4 (2009–2014) to refine the infrastructure costs and potential benefits, with the possibility of constructing it in Control Period 5 (2014–2019).

+Facilities

+The station provides the following facilities: